UWCS/rs118/src/chip8.md

 ### Task 3.2: 1nnn (jump)

-This instruction has one operand, `nnn`, a 12-byte address that should be pushed onto the stack.
-You can't represent 12-byte values in rust, so pick another type accordingly and include checks/wrapping to make sure that the value remains within 12 bytes.
+This instruction has one operand, `nnn`, a 12-bit address that should be pushed onto the stack.
+Rust doesn't have a 12-bit number type, so pick another type accordingly and include checks/wrapping to make sure that the value remains within 12 bits.
 The program counter should simply be set to the value of the operand.

 ### Task 3.3: 6xnn (set register Vx)